sourcegraph/handbook/content/departments/people-talent/talent/process/reference_check_questions.md

   - When the candidate fills out the form, their references' contact information will automatically be submitted to Greenhouse.
 - Once references are received, the Recruiter will send an email to schedule a reference check.
   - Note: Verbal references are preferred, however if time doesn’t permit, written references are also acceptable.
-- Recruiter will add the reference check responses as an attachment under the candidate's "details" tab in Greenhouse.
+- Recruiter will take notes using the [reference check template](https://docs.google.com/document/d/1isACchClWxT98gKv9gXdjptCaEdnVgYvHDcoIuK4QoY/edit).
-  - A PDF download of the email or a screenshot of the reference's response will suffice
+- Once complete, the Recruiter will add the reference check responses as an attachment under the candidate's "details" tab in Greenhouse.
-- Once references are complete, Recruiter will share the results with the Hiring Manager using the Slack template.
+- Recruiter will then share the results with the Hiring Manager using the Slack template.
 - Once positive references are confirmed and approved by the Hiring Manager, the Recruiter will proceed as normal to the [offer stage](extending_an_offer.md#offer-stage)

 ### Email template for references